mansoure/mansoure.github.io/index.md

 ---
 # Welcome

-I am a Scientist at Qatar Computing Research Institute (QCRI).
+I am an assistant professor in the Department of Computer-Science and Software Engineering at Concordia University in Montreal, and the head of the Concordia Data Systems (CoDS) lab.
 My research interests are in the broad areas of parallel/distributed systems, data management, and machine learning for developing scalable systems for big data.
 My current research focuses on the following areas:

 - Discovery and analytics on large datasets
 - Parallel query processing on large graphs and strings